rongwang0930/Lecture-ML/README.md

 # Lecture-ML

-This documents the lecture for Machine Learning course in Python
+This documents the Udemy lecture: Python for Data Science and Machine Learning Bootcamp